Seungbeen Lee

 Sophisticated Reward Model in AI Brain

 While humans haven’t always evolved to be smarter, they have various reward models built into their brains for efficient survival and reproduction.
-For example, the human brain is designed to release comparable levels of dopamine when receiving social recognition compared to material recognition (ref).
-Most human brains weren’t designed to become smarter, and the conclusion from this long evolution is the importance of ‘sociability'.
+For example, the human brain releafses comparable levels of dopamine when receiving social recognition compared to material recognition (ref).
+The most important factor in survival was ‘sociability' to human being.
 This doesn’t mean IQ of 200.
 An IQ of around 90 is sufficient if one can read others’ emotional changes well and understand their needs - that’s enough to live well together.
-I’m interested in creating such sophisticated reward models for AI.
+I’m interested in creating such reward models for AI.

 news